ddbj/www/_ddbj/feature-table-e.md

                       /<a href="#pseudo">pseudo</a>
                       /<a href="#pseudogene">pseudogene</a>="TYPE"
                       /<a href="#standard_name">standard_name</a>="text"

+Comment               Peptide features must be within the location of a CDS feature
+                      that contains a translation and must be in frame to that translation
 </pre>

 -----

 <pre id="tRNA"><strong>Feature Key           tRNA</strong>

-Definition            mature transfer RNA, a small RNA molecule (75-85 bases
+Definition            mature transfer RNA, a small RNA molecule (limited to 50-150
-                      long) that mediates the translation of a nucleic acid sequence into an amino acid sequence;
+                      bases long) that mediates the translation of a nucleic acid sequence into an amino acid sequence;

 Optional qualifiers   /<a href="#allele">allele</a>="text"